-Maintenance therapy with fluconazole 200 mg daily has been shown to be highly effective at preventing relapse, and is superior to weekly Amb-D and itraconazole in capsules.50-52 Rarely, triazoles such as voriconazole53-60, posaconazole61-63 or isavuconazole64,65 are used as alternatives to fluconazole due to concerns of fluconazole resistance, drug toxicity or drug-drug interactions.
-There are relatively more reports and experience with voriconazole.53-60 Notably, none of the newer triazoles have been formally trialled in cryptococcosis and are not readily available in RLS.
+Maintenance therapy with fluconazole 200 mg daily has been shown to be highly effective at preventing relapse, and is superior to weekly Amb-D and itraconazole capsules.50-52 Rarely, triazoles such as voriconazole53-60, posaconazole61-63 or isavuconazole64,65 are used as alternatives to fluconazole due to concerns of fluconazole resistance, drug toxicity or drug-drug interactions.
+53-60 Notably, none of the newer triazoles have been formally trialled in cryptococcosis and none are readily available in RLS.

-A very low incidence of CM relapse is observed after a minimum of 1 year of antifungal therapy in PLHIV established on ART, who are virologically suppressed, and/ or have a CD4 count > 100 cells/mm3?
+A very low incidence of CM relapse is observed after a minimum of 1 year of antifungal therapy in PLHIV established on ART, who are virologically suppressed, and/ or have a CD4 count > 100 cells/mm3.
 66-72

 Adjunctive therapy: Recent trials of adjunctive treatment in HIV-associated CM have all been shown to be ineffective, and in some cases harmful.
 These include high-dose dexamethasone,73 sertraline,74,75 and tamoxifen.76 The debate regarding adjunctive exogenous IFN-gamma remains unresolved.
-IFN-gamma has been studied in two randomised trials of HIV-associated CM, which suggest faster clearance of yeasts in the CSF.77,78 Further precise studies are needed before IFN-gamma can be routinely recommended.
-There is also no trial evidence supporting its use in non-HIV associated CM.
+IFN-gamma has been studied in two randomised trials of HIV-associated CM, which suggest faster clearance of yeasts in the CSF77,78, but further studies are needed.
+There is no trial evidence supporting its use in non-HIV associated CM.

 Recommendations:

+A management algorithm is described in Figure 1 and key principles discussed in Table 1.

-We provide recommendations for treatment strategies for CM treatment in PLHIV based on availability of antifungal drugs; preferred and alternative strategies are offered (see Figure 2 and Table 5).
-A management algorithm is described in Figure 1 and key principles discussed in Table 4.
+Recommendations for for CM treatment in PLHIV are based on availability of antifungal drugs; preferred and alternative strategies are offered (see Figure 2 and Table 2).

 Solid organ transplant (SOT) recipients